godotengine/godot-docs/tutorials/scripting/c_sharp/index.rst

 ----------------

 As a general purpose game engine Godot offers some high-level features as a part of its API.
-Articles below explain how these features intergrate into C# and how C# API may be different from GDScript.
+Articles below explain how these features integrate into C# and how C# API may be different from GDScript.

 .. toctree::